Pierca7/coupon-book-service-design/README.md

     IF couponBook.AllowMultipleRedemptions == FALSE AND coupon.TimesRedeemed > 0:
         ROLLBACK_TRANSACTION()
         return error("Coupon cannot be redeemed multiple times.")

-    IF couponBook.AllowMultipleRedemptions == TRUE AND coupon.TimesRedeemed >= couponBook.MaxPerUser:
-        ROLLBACK_TRANSACTION()
-        return error("Maximum redemptions for this coupon have been reached.")

     rowsUpdated =
         UPDATE Coupons